TMJ/TMD in Merrick, NY

-The cause of this disorder can be singular but more commonly involves a combination of numerous factors: behavioral, biologic, environmental, emotional, social and cognitive.
+The cause of this disorder can be singular but more commonly involves a combination of numerous factors: behavioral, biological, environmental, emotional, social and cognitive.
 Only very infrequently is the problem due to a dental malocclusion where the upper and lower teeth are misaligned.

-Jaw-irritating habits, like clenching the teeth or jaw, tooth grinding at night, biting the lips or fingernails or chewing gum, can make the problem worse or longer lasting.
+Jaw-irritating habits, like clenching the teeth or jaw, tooth grinding at night, biting the lips or fingernails or chewing gum, can make the problem worse or longer-lasting.
 Psychological factors also often play a role, especially stress, anxiety and depression.

 Jaw Pain Related to Heart Attacks